csexton/codeography.com/_posts/2013-12-19-rake-task-for-an-idiot.markdown

 ---
 layout: post
-title: most useful rake task for when you are an idiot
+title: Most useful rake task for an idiot
 ---

 I am not the smartest.
 I frequently get things wrong.
 This is why I like programming, you can go fix things when you mess up.
 I would make a really bad surgon.